 That said, holding out for a higher offer may involve some degree of risk.
 Sometimes the demand for assets (like buildings) slump unexpectedly.
 While firms with strong finances can weather temporary storms, sometimes asset prices never recover.
 There are countless malls and industrial centers that were once booming, but are now sitting vacant and forgotten.
 Many would have fetched a pretty penny in their prime but are now worth pennies on the dollar.

 Holding on to a building might cause a firm to become the equivalent of "house poor."
-Should the business's cash flow become impaired, or access to liquidity dry up, it may be forced into selling in down market - or even into bankruptcy.
+Should the business' cash flow become impaired, or access to liquidity dry up, it may be forced into selling in a down market - or even into bankruptcy.